MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Deploy_Defender_Endpoint.md

 8. From the Onboarding page in the portal, copy the detection test script and run it in an open command window.
 You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choose to **run as Administrator**.

-9. In the Microsoft Defender Security Center portal menu, select **Device inventory**.
+9. In the Microsoft 365 Defender portal in the Endpoints area, select **Device inventory**.
 You should now see your device in the list.

 **Note** It can take up to 5 minutes for the device to be displayed in the portal.